mongodb/docs/source/reference/javascript.rst

    configuration, or as a configuration :term:`document`.

-   This function will disconnect the shell briefly and forces a reconnection as the replica set renegotiates negotiates which node will be :term:`primary`.
+   This function will disconnect the shell briefly and forces a reconnection as the replica set renegotiates which node will be :term:`primary`.
 As a result, the shell will display an error even if this command succeeds.